Stará Bystrica

 Stará Bystrica (Óbeszterce) is a village and municipality in Čadca District in the Žilina Region of Northern Slovakia.
-It is the home to the world's youngest astronomical clock, completed in 2009.
+It is the home to one of the world's youngest astronomical clocks, completed in 2009.

 History

 In historical records, the village was first mentioned in 1417.

 Geography

 The municipality lies at an altitude of 484 metres and covers an area of 36.909 km².
 As of 2004, its population was 2,679.